-- Less than 1% - (1) Unless otherwise noted, the business address of each of the directors and executive officers of is c/o Airship AI Holdings, Inc., 8210 154th Ave NE, Redmond, WA 98052. - (2) Includes (i) shares owned by Airship Kirkland Family LP, over which Mr. Huang has voting and dispositive power and (ii) 1,344,951 shares of Common Stock issuable upon the exercise of warrants to purchase shares of Common Stock.
-Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (3) Includes (i) shares owned by Airship Redmond Family LP, over which Mr. Xu has voting and dispositive power and (ii) 1,344,951 shares of Common Stock issuable upon the exercise of warrants to purchase shares of Common Stock.
-Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (4) Includes 935,058 shares of Common Stock subject to options exercisable within 60 days.
-Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (5) Includes 797,698 shares of Common Stock subject to options exercisable within 60 days.
-Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (6) Includes 87,904 shares of Common Stock subject to options exercisable within 60 days.
-Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (7) Includes 175,809 shares of Common Stock subject to options exercisable within 60 days.
-Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (8) Includes 203,061 shares of Common Stock subject to options exercisable within 60 days.
-Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (9) Includes (i) 1,758,105 shares of Common Stock subject to options exercisable within 60 days, and (ii) 1,758,105 shares of Common Stock subject to stock appreciation rights.
-Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement.
-Victor Huang has voting and dispositive power over the shares owned by Airship Kirkland Family LP. - (10) Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement.
-Derek Xu has voting and dispositive power over the shares owned by Airship Redmond Family LP. - (11) Excludes the right to receive a number of Earnout Shares, in accordance with and subject to the contingencies set forth in the Merger Agreement.
-Jane Cui has voting and dispositive power over the shares owned by Mulan Ventures LLC.
+- (1) Unless otherwise noted, the business address of each of the directors and executive officers of is c/o Airship AI Holdings, Inc., 8210 154th Ave NE, Redmond, WA 98052. - (2) Includes (i) shares owned by Airship Kirkland Family LP, over which Mr. Huang has voting and dispositive power, (ii) 1,344,951 shares of common stock issuable upon the exercise of warrants to purchase shares of common stock, (iii) 1,762,793 shares of common stock subject to options exercisable within 60 days, and (iv) 1,758,105 shares of common stock subject to stock appreciation rights.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement.

+- (3) Includes (i) shares owned by Airship Redmond Family LP, over which Mr. Xu has voting and dispositive power, (ii) 1,344,951 shares of common stock issuable upon the exercise of warrants to purchase shares of common stock and (iii) 4,688 shares of common stock subject to options exercisable within 60 days.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (4) Includes 939,747 shares of common stock subject to options exercisable within 60 days.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (5) Includes 800,823 shares of common stock subject to options exercisable within 60 days.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (6) Includes 114,467 shares of common stock subject to options exercisable within 60 days.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (7) Includes 87,904 shares of common stock subject to options exercisable within 60 days.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (8) Includes 12,500 shares of common stock subject to options exercisable within 60 days. - (9) Includes 50,765 shares of common stock subject to options exercisable within 60 days.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement. - (10) Includes (i) 1,762,793 shares of common stock subject to options exercisable within 60 days, and (ii) 1,758,105 shares of common stock subject to stock appreciation rights.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement.
+Victor Huang has voting and dispositive power over the shares owned by Airship Kirkland Family LP. - (11) Includes 4,688 shares of common stock subject to options exercisable within 60 days.
+Excludes the right to receive a number of earnout shares, in accordance with and subject to the contingencies set forth in the Merger Agreement.
+Derek Xu has voting and dispositive power over the shares owned by Airship Redmond Family LP.